 🌘 Waning Crescent: In the Northern Hemisphere, we see the waning crescent phase as a thin crescent of light on the left.

 The Moon displays these eight phases one after the other as it moves through its cycle each month.
-It takes 27 days for the Moon to orbit Earth.
-That means the Moon's cycle is 27 days long.
+It takes about 27.3 days for the Moon to orbit Earth.
+However, because of how sunlight hits the Moon, it takes about 29.5 days to go from one new moon to the next new moon.

 Here’s what the Moon looks like right now from Earth: